 It can be customary between one First Nation and another to acknowledge the host Nation Peoples and their traditional territory at the outset of any...

-On October 1, 2017 as I listened to Jagmeet Singh make his acceptance speech as the newly crowned leader of the National Democratic Party I was struck by how far Canada has come.
+On October 1, 2017, as I listened to Jagmeet Singh make his acceptance speech as the newly crowned leader of the National Democratic Party I was struck by how far Canada has come.
 He was the first visible minority to lead a national party, and pretty much the first words of his acceptance were to acknowledge “that we are on the traditional land of the Haudenosaunee, Wendat, Anishinaabe and the territories of the Mississaugas of the New Credit.”
 Wow.

-As an Indigenous person it’s part of my culture when visiting the land of another person to acknowledge it as such.
+As an Indigenous person, it’s part of my culture when visiting the land of another person to acknowledge it as such.
 It’s tradition.
 In 1994 I began encouraging participants in my training to open their meetings by acknowledging the traditional or treaty lands on which they stood.
 It was a relatively new concept back then for non-Indigenous people and organizations.
 Not so much anymore though.
-The movement has gained significant ground of late, has spread from sporting events to film festivals, and, despite the claims of some that acknowledgment is not enough, it is one of many critical components of reconciliation.
+The movement has gained significant ground of late, has spread from sporting events to film festivals, and, despite the claims of some that acknowledgement is not enough, it is one of many critical components of reconciliation.
 It’s all part of the awareness and change continuum.
-Indigenous acknowledgment shows your recognition of and respect for Indigenous Peoples and their lands, in the context of the past and the present.
+Indigenous acknowledgement shows your recognition of and respect for Indigenous Peoples and their lands, in the context of the past and the present.
 Don’t get me wrong, I am not assuming responsibility for the growth of this movement but I do like to think the work we do at Indigenous Corporate Training Inc. is contributing to it.